yonghyun-K/DREG/README.md

 ## Applied analysis

-`kynetec_calib_organized_v10.R` is a self-contained workflow that builds calibration weights and compares point estimators (HT, GREG, sample-split GREG, and spline / random-forest variants) on Kynetec crop-survey data.
+`kynetec_calib_organized_v10.R` is a self-contained workflow that builds calibration weights and compares point estimators (HT, GREG, DREG, and spline / random-forest variants) on Kynetec crop-survey data.
 Edit the `project_dir` and `stateNm` variables in the USER CONFIG block at the top before running.